RedditRecs

 Reddit Icon

-cbnnexus • 17 days ago
+cbnnexus • about 1 month ago

 Brightness and colors are just noticeably better.
 When trying to make it work with my surround sound system, I thought it was working out of the box at first but realized it's sound was actually that good.
 Great positional audio.
 Not as good as having dedicated sub and height speakers but I was shocked how good that sound was.